And Phenylethanolamine n-methyltransferase converts norepinephrine into epinephrine (adrenaline).

 NOTE: long-term use of L-Tyrosine can suppress serotonin.
 Symptoms include depression, fatigue or severe anxiety feeling much like a panic attack.
 You can easily counter this by supporting serotonin with a 250 – 500 mg L-Tryptophan about 60 mins. before bed.

 L-Tyrosine is considered non-toxic and very safe.
-Most neurohackers don’t have any negative side effects.
+Most neurohackers don’t have any negative side effects from using L-Tyrosine.

 At higher doses there are reports of stomach issues and migraines.
 Migraine problems usually happen to those who already suffer from migraines.
 This may be an indication that your neurotransmitter levels are already optimal, and you don’t need to supplement with L-Tyrosine.

 L-Tyrosine can increase your thyroid hormones.
-So if you’re hyperthyroid you shouldn’t use L-Tyrosine.
+So if you’re hyperthyroid you should use caution when supplementing with L-Tyrosine because it may change the way your thyroid meds work.

 And if you’re taking MAO inhibitors (MAOI’s) like selegiline, Azilect, Marplan or Nardil you should not use L-Tyrosine.